kexiZeroing/kexiZeroing.github.io/src/posts/rendering-performance.md

 - **First Input Delay (FID)**: measures interactivity.
 To provide a good user experience, pages should have a FID of 100 milliseconds or less.
 - **Cumulative Layout Shift (CLS)**: measures visual stability.
 To provide a good user experience, pages should maintain a CLS of 0.1 or less.

 [Interaction to Next Paint (INP)](https://web.dev/inp/) is a pending Core Web Vital metric that will replace First Input Delay (FID) in March 2024.
-INP is a metric that assesses a page's overall responsiveness to user interactions by observing the latency of all click, tap, and keyboard interactions that occur throughout the lifespan of a user's visit to a page.
+INP is a metric that assesses a page's overall responsiveness to user interactions by observing the latency of all click, tap, and keyboard interactions that occur throughout the lifespan of a user's visit to a page. *When reacting to user input, a response slower than `200ms` will be perceived as having to wait.*

 While the Core Web Vitals are the critical metrics for understanding and delivering a great user experience, there are other vital metrics as well.
 For example, the metrics **Time to First Byte (TTFB)** and **First Contentful Paint (FCP)** are both vital aspects of the loading experience.
 - TTFB is a good measure of your server response times and general back-end health, and issues here may have knock-on effects later down the line.